Cephelo/backpacktf-notifier/README.md

 This will prompt you to choose which server of yours the bot will join.
 I recommend making your own server with just you and the bot in it, since it's easy.

-### 6. Open the folder in VSCode
-Open VSCode and then open the folder we unzipped in Step 3.
-File > Open Folder > (Select the folder you just unzipped) > Open

-Then click the document icon in the top left to enter VSCode's File Explorer, if it's not already open.

-Select the file titled ".env"

-### 7. Adding required Discord info
-Navigate back to the "Bot" tab on the left sidebar, like in Step 4.

-Copy your TOKEN, which can be seen under the bot's username.
-If you only see a "Reset Token" button, click it and copy the token that shows up.
-Do not share this token anywhere else.

-Paste the TOKEN into the "DISCORD_BOT_TOKEN" field in the .env file you should see in VSCode's File Explorer.
-If you ever reset your Bot Token, you'll need to update it here too.
+### 3. Replit and Config
+Make a [Replit](https://replit.com/signup) account, if you don't already have one.

+Once that's done, go to [the public backpacktf-notifier Replit project](https://replit.com/@Cephelo/backpacktf-notifier-public) and click "Fork".

+Then once everything has loaded, click the file "config.json" on the left sidebar.
+This is where you will enter your Discord User ID, Server ID, and Channel ID.
-Go to Discord and copy your User ID by right-clicking your profile picture.
-If you don't see this option, enable "Developer Mode" in your Discord Settings.

-Paste your User ID into the "YOUR_DISCORD_USER_ID" field in the .env file.
+Go to Discord and copy your User ID by right-clicking your profile picture and clicking "Copy User ID".  __If you don't see this option, enable "Developer Mode" in your Discord Settings.__  Paste your User ID into the empty "YOUR_DISCORD_USER_ID" field, inside the quotes.

-Go to Discord and copy the Server ID of the server you made in Step 5 by right-clicking the server's icon.
-Paste the Server ID into the "YOUR_DISCORD_SERVER_ID" field in the .env file.
+Copy the Server ID of the server you made in Step 5 by right-clicking the server's icon and clicking "Copy Server ID".
+Paste the Server ID into the empty "YOUR_DISCORD_SERVER_ID" field, inside the quotes.

-### 8. Adding your backpack.tf user token
-Go to https://backpack.tf/connections and copy your User Token.
-Do not share this token anywhere else.

-Paste your User Token into the "BACKPACKTF_USER_TOKEN" field in the .env file you should see in VSCode's File Explorer.
-If you ever generate a new User Token, you'll have to update it here too.
+Choose (or create) the channel you'll want the bot to put pings in, and copy its Channel ID by right-clicking the channel name and clicking "Copy Channel ID".
+Paste the Server ID into the empty "YOUR_DISCORD_CHANNEL_ID" field, inside the quotes.

+Then save the config.json file by pressing CTRL+S (CMD+S on mac).

+You can also change some additional settings:

 If you'd like, you can also change some additional configuration settings:
-- "CHECKING_INTERVAL_IN_SECONDS" is how often the bot will ping the backpack.tf classifieds API.  *I recommend keeping this value at 30 or higher.*
 - "PING_USER" is a true/false option, and changes whether the bot will actually ping you with notifications, or just send a message.
 This is in case you want to set the channel's notification settings to "All Messages" and don't need the extra ping.
 True by default.
 - "DISCORD_PREFIX" will be the prefix for the commands you use in discord to control the bot.
 - "NEXT" is a true/false option, and changes whether the bot will link to the classic backpack.tf site (false), or the beta next.backpack.tf site (true).
 False by default.

-Once you're done, it is important you save the .env file.
-Do not change ANYTHING else besides those six settings, unless you know what you are doing.
+- "CHECKING_INTERVAL_IN_SECONDS" is how often the bot will ping the backpack.tf classifieds API.  *I recommend keeping this value at 30 or higher.*

+If you changed any of these, save the config.json file again.

+### 4. Tokens

+Now, click the "Tools" tab near the bottom left corner, and then the "Secrets" button.

+Here you will enter some tokens and keys that the bot requires to function.
+DO NOT SHARE THESE ANYWHERE ELSE.

+Click the three dots on the right of each secret, then "Edit" to enter them.
+Be sure to save each one.

+If you ever reset any of your Tokens or Keys, you'll need to update them here too.

+#### 4a.
+DISCORD_BOT_TOKEN
+Go back to https://discord.com/developers/applications and click on your bot, then navigate back to the "Bot" tab on the left sidebar.

+Copy your TOKEN, which can be seen under the bot's username.
+If you only see a "Reset Token" button, click it and copy the token that shows up.

+Paste this TOKEN into the "DISCORD_BOT_TOKEN" secret, and click the blue save button.

+#### 4b.
+BACKPACKTF_USER_TOKEN
+Go to https://backpack.tf/connections and copy your User Token.
+Paste your User Token into the "BACKPACKTF_USER_TOKEN" secret, and click the blue save button.

+#### 4c.
+UPTIME_ACCOUNT_API_KEY
+Make an [UptimeRobot](https://uptimerobot.com/signUp?ref=website-header) account, if you don't already have one.

+Once that's done, hover over your profile in the top right corner and click "My Settings".
+Scroll down to the "API Settings" box, and click "Show/hide it" under "Main API Key".

+Copy this, paste it into the "UPTIME_ACCOUNT_API_KEY" secret, and click the blue save button.

-### 9. Starting the bot
+### 5. Starting the bot
-Open the Terminal in VSCode.
-Terminal > New Terminal

-First, we need to install two libraries.
-These are required for the bot to work.

-Type the following text in the Terminal: "npm i discord.js", then hit Enter.
-Wait for the process to be complete (roughly 10-20 seconds).

-Type the following text in the Terminal: "npm i dotenv", then hit Enter.
-Wait for the process to be complete (roughly 5-10 seconds).

 Now we can start the bot.
-Type the following text in the Terminal: "node index", then hit Enter.  *Note: You do not need to have VSCode open to do this; instead, you can open a terminal at the location of the main folder, open a new terminal window at that folder, and then type "node index" from there.*

-Once the Terminal says "Ready!", navigate to the Discord server you added the bot to in Step 5.

-### 10. Using the bot!
-If you've followed the above steps correctly, you should now be able to use the bot.
-When the bot starts up, the Terminal should say some commands you can use in Discord, such as !start.

-And that's it!
-You should now get pings for your unread backpack.tf notifications.
-Keep in mind, you will only get pings as long as both the bot AND your device are running.
-Notifications will appear in the channel you use the !start command in.  __When the bot detects unread notifications, it will mark them as read.__
+Click the green "Run" button and watch the console on the right of the screen.
+Once the console says "READY!" and you get a ping in the channel you put in the config, you're all set!
+The bot will now automatically start checking for unread backpack.tf notifications, even if your computer is off.
+It is important to note:  __When the bot detects unread notifications, it will mark them as read.__

 ## If you have any questions, need help, have a suggestion, or just wanna talk, feel free to open an Issue, or join the [discord server](https://discord.gg/3jfm6XuhyN).
 Thanks for visiting!